Lydia Lunch: Biography

 Lunch was born on June 2, 1959, in Rochester, New York, and is of German and Italian descent.
 She moved to New York City at the age of 16 and eventually moved into a communal household of artists and musicians.
 After befriending Alan Vega and Martin Rev at Max's Kansas City, she founded the short-lived but influential no-wave band Teenage Jesus and the Jerks, with James Chance.
 Both Teenage Jesus and the Jerks and the Contortions, Chance's subsequent band, played on the no wave compilation No New York, produced by Brian Eno.
 Lunch later appeared on two songs on James White and the Blacks album, Off-White.
-She was in two other short lived bands before launching her solo career in 1980, Beirut Slump and 8 Eyed Spy.
+She was in two other short lived bands - Beirut Slump and 8 Eyed Spy - before launching her solo career in 1980.
 In the mid-1980s, she formed the recording and publishing company "Widowspeak Productions" (also known as just "Widowspeak"), on which she continues to release her own material, from music to spoken word.
 Two albums published by Lunch's label were released in 2013: Collision Course & Trust The Witch, by Big Sexy Noise (released on Cherry Red), and Retrovirus (released on Interbang Records); both albums are by Lunch's musical projects.

 She released her studio album Smoke in the Shadows in November 2004, through Atavistic Records and Breakin Beats, after a six-year break from music.
 Nels Cline, the lead guitarist of alternative rock band Wilco, was featured on the album.
 Smoke in the Shadows was met with positive reviews by AllMusic, PopMatters, and Tiny Mix Tapes.

 In 2009 Lunch formed the band Big Sexy Noise.
 The group features Lunch on vocals, James Johnston (guitars), Terry Edwards (organ, saxophone), and Ian White (drums).
 Johnston, White and Edwards are members of the British band Gallon Drunk.
 A six-track eponymous EP was released on June 1, 2009, through Sartorial Records, and included a cover of Lou Reed's song "Kill Your Sons", as well as "The Gospel Singer", a song co-written with Gordon.
 The debut, self-titled album, Big Sexy Noise, was released in 2010, followed by Trust The Witch in 2011.
 For both albums, Lunch and her band completed tours throughout Europe.

 In 2010, The Jeffrey Lee Pierce Sessions Project launched We Are Only Riders, the first of a series of four albums featuring Pierce's previously unreleased works-in-progress.
 The album features interpretations of Pierce's work by friends, collaborators, and admirers, including Lunch.
 Lunch also contributed to the second album from the project, The Journey is Long, which was released in April 2012.